isomerpages/mlaw-corp/news/speeches/_posts/2026-06-10-post-Speech by Minister for Law at Inaugural IPOS IP Practitioners Dialogue 2026.md

 ---
-title: Speech by Minister for Law at Inaugural IPOS IP Practitioners Dialogue 2026
+title: Guest-of-Honour Speech by Minister for Law and Second Minister for Home Affairs, Edwin Tong SC, at the Inaugural IPOS IP Practitioners Dialogue 2026
 permalink: /speech-by-minister-for-law-at-inaugural-ipos-ip-practitioners-dialogue-2026/
 date: 2026-06-10
 layout: post